 I needed to ﬁnish working on a chapter, but I was thinking of the poet writing a poem a day while abroad and how if I did that, then maybe I could better learn my own thoughts about this place.
-I was missing something in what I witnessed—that something other the landscape was constantly suggesting.
+I was missing something in what I witnessed—that

 I brought my laptop inside and went downstairs to see if my cat was about.
 I scanned the river wall, the rock garden, the tomato plants Michael and Kristen had growing in raised beds.
 Occasionally the cat would emerge from the vines, its light eyes watching me.
 Cricket call had just started.
 I listened for its meowing as it moved through the grass, announcing its loneliness.